 You don’t want only the use TorBox for security reasons, but also have a cute eye-catcher?
 Then the combination with a PiTFT 3.5″ resistive touch 320×480 from Adafruit is a excellent option.
 It is also a convenient way to see at a glance whether TorBox is running correctly.
 Unfortunately, Pimoroni’s Pibow PiTFT+ case is not available for the Raspberry Pi 4.
-We will publish an alternative solution for the Raspberry Pi 4 in the next weeks.
+We will publish an alternative solution for the Raspberry Pi 4 as soon as we have found a reliable solution.

 Below, we show you the recommended minimal accessories.
 Below the images, you find further information about the items used with the corresponding links.